 The fear can worsen over time

 While you might think that hearing the same sort of noise over and over again would eventually cause your dog to relax, the opposite can actually happen.
 “Rather than becoming desensitized, a dog’s fight-or-flight reaction can be heightened boom after boom, or year after year,” notes Kwane Stewart, DVM, a veterinarian who’s been dubbed “the street vet” because he offers medical care to the pets of people experiencing homelessness.
 So, if it seems like your pup’s reaction to fireworks gets worse every year, you’re probably not imagining things.
-It’s kind of like how some dogs never get over hearing the vacuum cleaner.

 Clear signs your dog is afraid of fireworks